1963 24 Hours of Le Mans: Entries

 Porsche (now entered as Porsche System Engineering, a Swiss-registered entity for the works team) had the 2-litre class to itself.
-They arrived with a pair of developed 718-series cars that had won the Targa Florio when the Ferrari s had failed.
+They arrived with a pair of developed Porsche 718/8 cars, the type that had won the 1963 Targa Florio when the Ferraris had failed.
 One a coupé (for ‘Jo’ Bonnier/Tony Maggs), the other a spyder (for Edgar Barth/Herbert Linge), they used the new 2-litre flat-8 Formula 1 engine.

 Once again the smaller-engined classes were strongly contested.
 Charles Deutsch (last year's victor), after the withdrawal of Panhard's engines, signed a deal with German manufacturer Auto Union-DKW.
-The 750cc three-cylinder, two-stroke engine could develop 80 bhp and with the streamlined body, could reach 225 kp/h (140 mph).
+The 750cc three-cylinder, two-stroke engine, called "3=6", could develop 80 bhp and with the streamlined body, could reach 225 kp/h (140 mph).
 His erstwhile partner, René Bonnet had four works entries.
 Their new streamlined version was now named the “Aerodjet”.
 Their French opposition however was from a new team: Jean Rédélé's Alpine marque (also running with 1-litre Renault engines).
 The new A110 came to Le Mans in its streamlined M63 longtail version.

 Austin-Healey had a new body designed by Frank Costin for their Sebring Sprite.
 The 1100cc BMC engine developed 95 bhp.
 Another British boutique sports-car manufacturer, Deep Sanderson, entered its new 301 prototype.

 Since 1953 the ACO had offered a prize for a turbine-drive car to complete the 24-hour event.
 Yet it was only this year that a formal entry was received.
 Rover had worked on turbines for twenty years and the previous year their fourth prototype had done demonstration laps at Le Mans.
 Based on a BRM Formula 1 car, the twin turbines generated 150 bhp but only gave a maximum speed of 230 kp/h (145 mph).
 Unable to run on regulation fuel, (it ran on paraffin) the car was not on the official entry list, and given number “00”.
 And without a heat exchanger, the turbine's fuel consumption was so great (7mpg) that it could not run with a regulation fuel-tank.
 BRM, in turn, released their grand prix drivers, Richie Ginther and current World Champion Graham Hill.